 Quick Wedding Guide to What to Wear for Women

 What you’ll wear also depends on the specified dress code, location, and weather.
+Not surprisingly, you should also choose what to wear based on your body type.
+We are all built differently and there are some items that are more flattering than others.
 If being the best dressed at the wedding is your goal, then this guide has some great tips for what to wear.

 - Absolutely no white (beige and light pastels may even be a no-no).